Saloni885/Saloni885/README.md

 ## 📚 Currently Working On

-- Enhancing problem-solving skills through DSA
+- Enhancing problem-solving skills through DSA by solving problems on leetcode
 - Building Python-based utilities and automation tools
 - Practicing database management with MySQL
 - Exploring AI tools to improve productivity